jkatnik/ai-shell/README.md

 ai -q Who was the best soccer player ever?
 ```

-If OpenAI fails, you can send the last question to google
+If OpenAI™ fails, you can send the last question to google
 ```
 $ ai -g
 ```

 ## Materials